sagemath/trac_to_gh/Issue 2718.md

 # Issue 2718: increase the default doctest timeout to 360 seconds

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2718

 Original creator: was